mecha-cms/x.pager/README.md

 Release Notes
 -------------

+### 1.2.3

+ - Fixed a bug for pagination URL in home page.

 ### 1.2.2

- - Bug fixes with other extensions.
+ - Fixed bugs with other extensions.

 ### 1.2.1